pyeventsourcing/eventsourcing/README.md

 The `World` class uses the aggregate base class `Aggregate` from the library's `domain` module.
 The `@event` decorator is used to define aggregate event classes by inspecting the parameters of the decorated method signature.
-The events are triggered when the decorated methods are called.
-The decorated method body is used to evolve the state of the aggregate.
+Aggregate event objects are triggered when the decorated methods are called.
+The decorated method body is used to evolve the state of an aggregate instance.

 ```python
 # Call the aggregate class.